-Despite all of these years of touting the club, despite over a dozen Premier League clubs changing hands in the meantime, Ashley remains yet to sell a single share to any of the many interested parties he claims waste his time.
+Despite all of these years of touting the club, despite over a dozen Premier League clubs changing hands in the meantime, Ashley remains yet to sell a single share.

 "The Club has previously not commented on the arbitration it is pursuing against the Premier League (‘EPL’) with respect to its conduct relating to the proposed takeover because of the confidentiality clause in the EPL's rules.